-INFORMATION ON KITEBOARDING 520 SLICK (A.K.A.
+INFORMATION ON KITEBOARDING the 520 SLICK in Cocoa Beach (A.K.A.
 520 BOAT RAMP, Bicentennial Memorial Park or The Slick)

 With riding locations for all wind directions, the Cocoa Beach area is a prime destination for traveling kiteboarders.
 The main riding spot is commonly known as the “520 Slick”.
 The official name of this park is "Bicentennial Memorial Park".
 This amazing shallow, flat water spot on the Banana River lies on the South side of the 520 Causeway.
 Riders setup in the grassy area next to the "Welcome to Cocoa Beach" sign and walk through the opening in the mangroves to launch.